-Lyttle to make 50th Ulster appearance
+Dogged Ulster battle past Scarlets

-United Rugby Championship: Ulster v Scarlets (Fri)
+United Rugby Championship: Ulster fight off Scarlets to win 27-15 in Belfast

 Last updated on .From the section Rugby Union